Profunctor Optics, a Categorical Update: Tambara theory

 In the particular case where \(\AA\) is cartesian or cocartesian, the \Vt{category} \(\DA\) is precisely the category of lenses or prisms over \(\AA\), respectively.
-Moreover, one of the main results of Pastro and Street~\cite[Proposition 6.1]{pastro08} declares that the \Vt{category} of copresheaves over these \Vt{categories}, \([\mathcal{D}\C, \V]\), is equivalent to the \Vt{category} of Tambara modules on \(\C\).
-In the case of lenses and prisms, these Tambara modules are precisely cartesian and cocartesian profunctors, and this justifies their profunctor representation.
+Moreover, one of the main results of \cite[Proposition 6.1]{pastro08} declares that the \Vt{category} \([\mathcal{D}\C, \V]\) of copresheaves over these \Vt{categories} is equivalent to the \Vt{category} of Tambara modules on \(\C\).
+In the case of lenses or prisms, these Tambara modules are precisely cartesian and cocartesian profunctors, and this correspondence justifies their profunctor representation.

-Surprisingly, the results of Pastro and Street can be applied to the theory of optics after the observations of Milewski~\cite{milewski17}.
-However, they are not general enough.
-Milewski~\cite{milewski17} already proposed a unified description of optics, later extended by Boisseau~\cite{boisseau18} and Riley~\cite{riley18}, that required a generalization of the original result by Pastro and Street from monoidal products to arbitrary monoidal actions.
-If we want to capture \Vt{enriched} mixed optics, we need to go even further and generalize Pastro and Street's definition of Tambara module~\cite[\S 3]{pastro08} in two directions.
-The monoidal category \(\AA\) in their definition needs to be substituted by a pair of arbitrary categories \(\C\) and \(\D\), and the monoidal product \((\otimes) \colon \AA \to [\AA,\AA]\) is substituted by a pair of arbitrary monoidal actions \((\actL{}{}) \colon \M \otimes \C \to \C\) and \((\actR{}{}) \colon \M \otimes \D \to \D\), from a common monoidal category \(\M\).
+We will see how the results of Pastro and Street can be directly applied to the theory of optics, although they are not general enough for our purposes.
+Milewski \cite{milewski17} already proposed a unified description of optics, later extended by \cite{boisseau18} and \cite{riley18}, that requires a generalization of the original result by Pastro and Street from monoidal products to arbitrary monoidal actions.
+In order to capture \Vt{enriched} mixed optics, we need to go even further and generalize the definition of Tambara module in two directions.
+The monoidal category \(\AA\) in their definition needs to be substituted by a pair of arbitrary categories \(\C\) and \(\D\), and the monoidal product \(\otimes_\AA \colon \AA \otimes \AA \to \AA\) needs to be substituted by a pair of arbitrary monoidal actions \(\actL{}{} \colon \M \otimes \C \to \C\) and \(\actR{}{} \colon \M \otimes \D \to \D\), from a common monoidal category \(\M\).

-This section can be seen both as a partial exposition of one of the main results from Pastro and Street's ``Doubles for monoidal categories''~\cite[Proposition 6.1]{pastro08} and a generalization of their definitions and propositions to the setting that is most useful for applications in functional programming.
+This section can be seen both as a partial exposition of one of the main results of the work of Pastro and Street~\cite[Proposition 6.1]{pastro08} and a generalization of their definitions and propositions to the setting that is most useful for applications in functional programming.